aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheBlueGreenPlugin.md

 - Intelligently detects switchover failures and rollbacks to the original state, implementing appropriate connection handling measures to maintain application stability

-## How do I use the Blue/Green Deployment Plugin with the AWS Python Driver?
+## How do I use the Blue/Green Deployment Plugin with the AWS Python Wrapper?

-To enable the Blue/Green Deployment functionality, add the plugin code `bg` to the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) parameter value.
+To enable the Blue/Green Deployment functionality, add the plugin code `bg` to the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) parameter value.
 The Blue/Green Deployment Plugin supports the following configuration parameters:

 | Parameter                         |  Value  |                           Required                           | Description                                                                                                                                                                                                                                                                                                                                                                                                                                             | Example Value            | Default Value |